 Five Democratic candidates for the U.S. Senate seat currently held by Marco Rubio appear on Florida Democrats’ primary ballot.
 They are Roque “Rocky” De La Fuente, Alan Grayson, Pam Keith, Reginald Luster and Patrick Murphy.

-In this post, I’ll first take a look at the money, then tell you a bit about the candidates and share the strategy I used to decide who to recommend.
+In this post, I’ll first take a look at the money, then tell you a bit about the candidates.

 As I described in my post about the Republican Senate candidates, a look at the money reported by the candidates to the Federal Election Commission tells a great deal about the state of the race.
 Through June 30: